elastisys/terms/terms-of-service.md

 </tbody>
 </table>

-# Appendix 4 Privacy Policy for Authorized Users
+# Appendix 4 Privacy Policy for Authorized Users [All Services]

+This Appendix applies to both Managed Services and Supported Services.

 ## A4.1 Introduction